adamchasetaylor/github-autopilot/README.md

 twilio serverless:deploy

-Update your [github app configuration](https://github.com/settings/apps/) to subscribe for webhooks to the bot for issues and issue comments.
+Update your [github app configuration](https://github.com/settings/apps/) to subscribe for assistant webhook (assistant.js) to the bot for issues and issue comments.

 Set the Webhook URL to the "assistant" function here.